-The stone is fine-grained and wavy-lined with a band of coarse-grained stone.
-Handles are modeled on the shoulders.
-The base is flat, and the rim is rolled and everted.
-It is broken into one large fragment and three smaller fragments.
+The stone is fine and coarse-grained.
+It is wavy-lined with horizontal bands of white.
+The base is flat.
+It was drilled with a borer.
+A handle is worked on the shoulder.
+It is broken into one large jar fragment and five small fragments.
 It is broken and mended.
 Fragments are missing.

 Harvard University—Boston Museum of Fine Arts Expedition